-Betty Bumpers is our Co-founder and Vice President.
-She is the wife of the late Senator Dale Bumpers, a mother of three children, and a former art teacher.
+Betty Bumpers, who passed away in 2018 is the Co-founder of organization.
+She was the wife of the late Senator Dale Bumpers, a mother of three children, and a former art teacher.
 Mrs. Bumpers received her education at Iowa State University, the University of Arkansas, and the Chicago Academy of Fine Arts.

 During her husband’s tenure as Governor of Arkansas, Betty Bumpers was the leader of a successful statewide immunization program for children, which was later used by the Centers for Disease Control & Prevention as a national model for other states.
 During the presidency of Jimmy Carter, she worked with First Lady Rosalynn Carter to implement immunization programs state-by-state.
 She and Rosalynn Carter have been credited with the passage of laws mandating vaccination at school entry, which now exist in every state.
 As a result of these laws, the United States has a 95% plus immunization rate for school enrollees.
 Realizing the need to immunize our citizens and the need to increase the immunization rates for our nation’s uninsured, underinsured and undocumented, they have continued their efforts with us.